ustaxcourt/ef-cms/docs/entities/Case.md

 ### trialLocation

-Where this Case goes to trial.
+Where this case goes to trial.
 This may be different that the preferred trial location.

 > `conditional` | optional